 Allan Campion - Sharing knowledge, designing innovative products and writing about seasonal food and cooking.
 With a little consulting + mentoring along the way.

-Allan has cooked in countries such as Ireland, England and Turkey, established a culinary tour business in Melbourne, Australia, visited dozens of countries to learn about food first hand and is co-author of 40 cookbooks.
+Allan has worked as a chef, food writer and consultant over four decades.
+He has cooked in countries such as Ireland, England and Turkey, established a culinary tour business in Melbourne, Australia, visited dozens of countries to learn about food first hand and is co-author of 40 cookbooks and food guides.

 The (much) longer bio

 My working life in food began when I was 16 as a commis chef in Dublin, Ireland.
 My family had recently returned to Ireland and my parents agreed to me starting work on the proviso that if it did not work out I'd go back to secondary school.

 It worked out and I really loved stepping into the world of food and learning as much as I possibly could.

 When we returned to Australia I applied to be a cook in the Royal Australian Navy, was accepted and joined two days after my 18th birthday.
 This brought me some amazing training and experiences.
 I got to travel across Southeast Asia visiting incredible food cities such as Tokyo, Singapore, Hong Kong, Manila, and Jakarta, plus the Pacific to visit countries such as Fiji, New Zealand and Tuvalu.